Candace (Candy) Ann Olds, 69, of Ellicott City, Maryland, passed away peacefully on December 23, 2019, after a seven year battle with ovarian cancer.

 Candy and Tommy were members of the St John’s Catholic Church in Columbia, MD for over forty years.
 Many of Candy’s closest friends were met at St. John’s and all her children were baptized there.
 She continued to be an active member of the church until her last days.

 Candy is survived by her husband Tommy Olds, brother Harvey Aviles Jr., son Zachary, daughters Genevieve and Mary, son-in-law Nicholas Good-Malloy, and her grandchildren Jackson, Camden, and Zoey Candace Good-Malloy.
 Her legacy is one of love, kindness, charity and service to her community.

-To plant a tree in memory of Candace Ann Olds, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Candace Ann Olds, please visit our tribute store.